 Here are some best practices for creating SEO-friendly anchor text:

-- Brief: Keep anchor text concise, ideally, five words or fewer.
+- Keep it concise, ideally five words or fewer.

-- Optimized: While exact-match anchor text can be useful, avoid over-optimization or keyword stuffing.
-Focus on providing context rather than forcing keywords.
+- Focus on providing context rather than forcing keywords.

 Identify Your Site’s Authority Pages